OptiBac 'For women' is in Vogue this April

 "You are not just flesh and blood, muscle and bone, brain and skin, but also bacteria and fungi.
 You are more 'them' than 'you'.
 Your gut alone hosts 100 trillion of them."
 Alanna Collen, biologist and author of "10% Human", as quoted by Vogue.

-Nicola Moulton, author of the article, also touched on other interesting areas of research, such as faecal transplants that have helped to fight off recurrent and life-threatening C. difficile infections.
+Nicola Moulton, author of the article, also touched on other interesting areas of research, such as faecal transplants that are thought to help fight off recurrent and life-threatening C. difficile infections.
 As well as the use of vaginal swabs to provide babies, delivered via C-section, the bacteria they would've ingested in the birth canal - you can read this recent research on our blog.

 "Unlike our human genes, our microbial genes are not unalterable.
 Both the species we harbour and the genes they contain are our possessions; they are under our control.
 You can't choose your genes, but you sure can choose your microbes."